Gut Microbiota for Health Conference Update 2019 – Post Series 2

 KEY TAKE AWAYS

-- Mega-dosing or getting above the recommended daily amounts of a particular nutrient is often unnecessary – and may pose risks we’re not even aware of yet
+- Mega-dosing or getting above the recommended daily amounts of a particular nutrient is often unnecessary.
+It may also pose risks we’re not even aware of yet

-- In the case of zinc supplements, excess zinc may increase your risk of C.difficle, a dangerous gut infection that causes diarrhea and inflammation of the colon, and is particularly hard to treat
+- In the case of zinc supplements, excess zinc may increase your risk of C.difficle.
+Which is a dangerous gut infection that causes diarrhea and inflammation of the colon, and is particularly hard to treat

-- Choose food first when able to get all your micronutrients and discuss with your dietitian if you follow a limited diet as to what you may need to supplement!
+- Discuss with your dietitian if you follow a limited diet as to what you may need to supplement!

 Zackular, J. P., Moore, J. L., Jordan, A. T., Juttukonda, L. J., Noto, M. J., Nicholson, M. R., … & Washington, M. K. (2016).
 Dietary zinc alters the microbiota and decreases resistance to Clostridium difficile infection.
 Nature medicine, 22(11), 1330.